-David Hooper QC
+David Hooper KC

 Recommended as a leading silk in International Criminal Law in Chambers UK.

 David Hooper K.C.’s domestic practice has largely concerned serious criminal matters and extradition but his main area of practice over the past 20 years has been in International Criminal Law, with extensive experience representing accused before international Tribunals and Courts.
 The complex ICL cases involve, in addition to court and paper advocacy, investigating the case and managing a defence team.
 He was lead defence counsel before the International Tribunal for Rwanda (ICTR) in the case of Andre Rwamakuba, a Minister in the 1994 Rwandan Government, and later for Father Nsengimana, a Catholic priest accused of genocide.
 Both were acquitted.
 Since 2007, David Hooper has been at the forefront of cases at the International Criminal Court, in The Hague, firstly as counsel in the DRC case of Germain Katanga, presently in its reparations phase and, secondly, the Kenya election violence case of William Ruto, presently the Deputy President of Kenya, ‘stayed’ at the conclusion of the prosecution case in 2016 for lack of evidence.
 David has travelled extensively throughout Africa and until recently was based in The Hague.
 He has lectured extensively on ICL matters and was the first President of the ICC Bar Association.
 He is currently representing Augustin Ngirabatware at the MICT (The United Nations Mechanism for International Criminal Tribunals) in Tanzania.